davekok/ops/README.md

 of GitOps are state [reconciliation](https://github.com/open-gitops/documents/blob/v1.0.0/GLOSSARY.md#reconciliation) and immutably storing versioned artifacts in a [state store](https://github.com/open-gitops/documents/blob/v1.0.0/GLOSSARY.md#state-store).

 Since reconciliation is already handled by Kubernetes.
-This application simply make the appropriate calls to Kubernetes.
+This application simply makes the appropriate calls to Kubernetes.

 However, building artifacts in an immutable versioned matter is not handled out of the box by any tool I know of.
 Thus, this application focuses primarily on that aspect.